The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Data Structures and Implementation

 $\bullet$ {\sc Search-ann}/{\sc Add-ann}/{\sc Remove-ann} $(\ann)$: searches, adds or removes an annotation vector $\ann$ from $\AV^p$ in $O(\C_{\AV}^p)$ time.

-$\bullet$ {\sc Create-cocycle}$()$ implements {\bf Case 1} of the algorithm described in section~\ref{sec:annotations}.
+$\bullet$ {\sc Create-cocycle}$()$: implements {\bf Case 1} of the algorithm described in section~\ref{sec:annotations}.
 It inserts a new column in $\AV^p$ containing one element $(i_{\text{new}},1)$, where $i_{\text{new}}$ is the index of the created cocycle.
 This is performed in time $O(\C_{\AV}^p)$.
 We also create a new disjoint set in $\UF^p$ for the new column.
-This is done in $O(1)$ time using {\sc Create-set}.
+This is done in $O(1)$ time using {\sc Create-set}. {\sc Create-cocycle}$()$ takes $O(\C_{\AV}^p)$ in total.